Buying a house can be difficult, particularly if it’s your first time getting on the property ladder.

 Help to buy

-Help to buy ISAs have officially closed to new applicants, however if you have an existing account you can still use them.
-These accounts are very similar to lifetime ISAs, where you save up money and the government gives you a 25% bonus on top.
+Help to buy ISAs have officially closed to new applicants.
+However, if you have an existing account you can still use them.
+These accounts are similar to lifetime ISAs, where you save money, and the government gives you a 25% bonus on top.

 Right to buy